VibrantHawaii/wix-badging/README.md

 ## Databases
 ### Badging-Users
 * userToken: title: Text (primary): has of user name and email address.
 Used for uniqueness verification.
 See badging-utils.js->generateUserToken()
-* homeRegionRef: homeRegionRef: Reference -> Badging-Regions
 * supportedRegionsRef: supportedRegionsRef: Reference -> Badging-Regions (multiple)
+* eulaRef: eulaRef: Reference -> Badging-EULA

 ### Badging-Users-PII
 **IMPORTANT: Set the collection use as _Private Data_**